ieeeismar/ieeeismarwebsite/2025/program/panels.md

 - **Time**: Oct.
 10th 16:00 - 17:00
 - **Moderator**: Dooyoung Kim (KAIST)
 - **Panel**: Jeanine Stefannuci (University of Utah), Tabitha Peck (Davidson College), Kangsoo Kim (University of Calgary), Voicu Popescu (Purdue University), Thammathip Piumsomboon  (University of Canterbury)
 - **Overview**: As the premier conference for AR/MR/VR research, ISMAR relies on a robust peer review process.
 However, this system faces evolving challenges that demand a community-wide dialogue.
-This panel will move beyond abstract critiques to address concrete problems and propose actionable solutions for a fairer, more consistent, and constructive review process.
+This panel will move beyond abstract critiques to address concrete problems and propose actionable solutions for a fairer, more consistent, and constructive review process. *Key discussion topics include*:

-- *Key Discussion Topics*:
     - The AI Dilemma
     - The Ethics Gauntlet
     - The Diversity Dilemma